Call us free on 0800 023 1273

 Our Picks:

 Heart of the Action: Panorama Lounge, on Deck 9, is bustling from just before dinner till late.
 You can grab a drink inside, sit at the bar or enjoy a libation outdoors.
-One quibble: Smoking is permitted outdoors, and it permeates.

 For Live Music: Silver Note is mostly a dining venue, but it's also a great place to catch jazz each night.
 The bar has several signature cocktails worth trying.
 (Give the citrus-and-mint high note a shot.)